vscode-restructuredtext/docs/articles/configuration.rst

     }

 .. note:: This should be an absolute path.
-   If you don't set this setting, but ``python.pythonPath``, then this extension will then pick up that setting instead.
+   If you don't set this setting, but set ``python.pythonPath`` separately, then this extension will then pick up that setting instead.
 Also ``python.pythonPath`` should be an absolute path.

 Lint onType or onSave or not at all
 :::::::::::::::::::::::::::::::::::